-Join Maple Valley Cooperative (The Organic Maple Cooperative) for just $25 – for life!
+Become a Friend Member of Maple Valley for just $25 – for life!

-Maple Valley is a unique type of cooperative, owned by its farmers, employees, customers, vendors, and socially responsible investors.
-While the farmers are most critical to our mission, Anyone who does business with Maple Valley may become a member.
-How about you?
+Maple Valley is a unique type of cooperative owned by its farmers, employees, customers, vendors, and socially responsible investors.
+While farmers are most critical to our mission, anyone who does business with Maple Valley may become a Friend Member.
+Want to join us?

 - We offer fair prices to customers while also paying farmers a stable price.

-- We’ve got the real stuff – pure maple and nothing more.
+- We’ve got the real stuff in small batches – pure maple and nothing more!

 What Is A Cooperative?